Helena Rosa Wright: Medical training and hospital surgical work

 Helena had wanted to become a medical doctor from the age of six despite strong parental opposition.
 From 1908 she attended the London Royal Free Hospital School of Medicine for Women in Bloomsbury, London obtaining a MRCS (Eng.) and LRCP (Lond.) in 1914 and MB, BS (Lond.) in 1915.
 Later that year she started work in the outpatients department of Hampstead General Hospital in Camden Town, later transferring to the main hospital in Haverstock Hill as house surgeon.
 However, having been reported to the police due to her foreign name, she was required to resign her job at the hospital in May 1915.
 After a short break she took up an appointment as a house surgeon at the Hospital for Sick Children, Great Ormond Street.
 Meanwhile, she was active in the Student Christian Movement and was a member of the London Inter-Faculty Christian Union and had declared herself a pacifist.
 Her beliefs precluded her from joining the Royal Army Medical Corps but she worked as a civilian junior surgeon under military supervision at the Bethnal Green Hospital in east London.

 Missionary work

 Even before their marriage both Helen and her husband Peter discussed their shared vocation to become student missionary volunteers in China.
-In October 1921 she fulfilled her ambition by taking up the position of associate professor of gynaecology at the Shandong Christian University, now part of Shandong Medical University in Tsinan.
+In October 1921 she fulfilled her ambition by taking up the position of associate professor of gynaecology at the Shandong Christian University, now part of Shandong Medical University in Jinan.
 Helena and Peter had intended this missionary work to continue for the rest of their lives.
 However, in the event it came to an end after five years when the missionary work was halted due to increasing hostilities and the imminent arrival of the Nationalists.
 After their visit to England in March 1927 they were unable to return.
 Despite this, Helena recorded her experiences in China as 'a complete fulfilment of all I expected and more'.